MattCCC/fetchff/README.md

 **`softFail`**:
  Returns a response object with additional property of `error` when an error occurs and does not throw any error.
 This approach helps you to handle error information directly within the response's `error` object without the need for `try/catch` blocks.

+> ⚠️ **Always Check the error Property:**
+> When using the softFail or defaultResponse strategies, the promise will not throw on error.
+> You must always check the error property in the response object to detect and handle errors.

 ```typescript
 const { data, error } = await fetchf('https://api.example.com/', {
   strategy: 'softFail',